mikeblaa/book-notes/a-seat-at-the-table.md

 **Agile in One Paragraph:** Agile thinking simply says that we should empower small teams to inspect and adapt rather than stick to a plan.
 Lean thinking gives that small team ways to speed up its inspecting and adapting process to maximize its impact.
 Continuous Delivery and DevOps place the entire value stream in the hands of that small team so that it can optimize the whole – a term of art in lean thinking – and be empowered as a team to own the entire value delivery process. \<Bow/\>\<Applause/\>

-**Brining Lean Principles to Software Development:** Kanban is David Anderson's approach to bringing Lean principles into software development while driving fear out of the transformation process through incremental change.
+**Bringing Lean Principles to Software Development:** Kanban is David Anderson's approach to bringing Lean principles into software development while driving fear out of the transformation process through incremental change.
 Anderson provides four rules for implementing Kanban:

 1. Start with existing processes
 2. Pursue incremental, evolutionary change